 64. Wander around the streets of Notting Hill, which has links to Caribbean culture, music and traditions.

 65. Step into one of London’s coolest music hubs, Soho.
 Admire Carnaby’s swinging 60s heritage, drop by former site of legendary 2i’s Coffee Bar and see where the Rolling Stones recorded their first album at Regent Sounds.

-66. Experience a taste of east London’s underground grime culture, made famous by Wretch 32, Stormzy and Skepta, at Visions Video Bar or Born & Bred Festival.
+66. Experience a taste of east London’s underground grime culture, made famous by Wretch 32, Stormzy and Skepta, at Visions Video Bar.

-67. Head to the Southbank Centre which boasts the Royal Festival Hall and a series of exciting festivals.
+67. Head to the Southbank Centre which boasts the Royal Festival Hall, Queen Elizabeth Hall, and exciting festivals including Meltdown.